htylim/Ernesto/README.md

 - implement rate limiting for external APIs
 - implement quota management to prevent storage limits issues in chrome.storage.local
 - log errors to a service rather than console for production

-#####

-getCachedPrompts returns ´conversationHistory´

-I want that structure to be:
-{
-previous_response_id # for the the last received response.id
-conversation: [
-{
-role: "user"
-content: "my question"
-},
-{
-role: "assistant"
-content: "the answer"
-},
-{
-role: "user"
-content: "followup question"
-},
-...
-]
-}

-getPromptResponse() want to rename to getResponse (rename the file as well) getPromptResponse is right now returning {assistantMessage, output} and I want it changed to:
-{assistantMessage, assistantMessageId}

-in prompt() when we then invoke getPromptResponse and then we do cachePrompt to what we receive I want to update that logic to fit the change that we just did.
-The updated conversationHistory would now be something like this

-conversationHistory.previous_response_id = assistantMessageID
-conversationHistory.conversation.push({role: "user", content: thePrompt}, {role: "assistant", content: assistantMessage})